FarazzShaikh/glNoise/README.md

   <h1 align="center">gl-Noise</h1>

   <p align="center">
-    A collection of Noise Funcitons for use with WebGL with an easy to use API.
+    A collection of GLSL noise functions for use with WebGL with an easy to use API.
     <br />
     <a href="">View Demo</a>
     ·